ChalkTalk/vagrant/README.md

 ## Windows

 Ansible is not supported on Windows.
-My current solution is to bring up the virtual machine without provisioning, then just have the virtual machine provision itself.
+The current solution is to bring up the virtual machine without provisioning, then just have the virtual machine provision itself.

 ### Obtaining a sane environment